Dans-labs/formats/docs/dataTypes/textPlain.md

 (1 and 0), or they are text files, in which case they are interpreted as a sequence of characters, separated by line breaks.

-??? explanation "Text files versus binary files"
+??? note "Text files versus binary files"
     There are several notions of what a character is and what a line break is.
     A Windows line break is different from a Unix/Linux/Mac line break, and line breaks on OS9 Macs are yet different.

-??? explanation "Character encoding"
+??? caution "Character encoding"
     What a character is, is determined by an *encoding*, which is a system to map characters to sequences of bits.